DistributedCollective/Sovryn-smart-contracts/README.md

 `swapAmount` defines how much of the position should be closed and is denominated in collateral tokens (e.g. rBTC on a iSUSD contract).
 If `swapAmount >= collateral`, the complete position will be closed.
 Else if `returnTokenIsCollateral == True` `(swapAmount/collateral) * principal` will be swapped (partial closure).
 Else the closure amount will be the principal's covered amount

 `returnTokenIsCollateral` pass `true` if you want to withdraw remaining collateral + profit in collateral tokens (e.g. rBTC on a iSUSD contract), `false` if you want to withdraw it in loan tokens (e.g. sUSD on a iSUSD contract).

-`loanDataBytes` is not used at this point.
-Pass empty bytes.

 ### 4. Borrowing